chromeos/chromeos.dev/site/en/posts/new-input-support-for-freeform-windowing-on-desktop-avd.md

 ---
-title: Android 13 on the Desktop AVD
+title: New Input Support for Freeform Windowing on Desktop AVD
-metadesc: Learn how Android 13 impacts the Desktop AVD when testing and optimizing your Android app's experience on ChromeOS.
+metadesc: Learn about Android 13's impacts on the Desktop AVD when testing and optimizing input support for freeform windowing.
 tags:
   - announcement
   - android studio